lflenoy/Exercise-06a-ProBuilder/README.md

 # Exercise-06a-ProBuilder

+Added two floors that are above each other.
+Applied a PBR material to at least one of the walls or floors.
 # References

 Textures from: https://freepbr.com/

-# Created by Nathan Mishler
+# Created by Leya Flenoy